aayushbhattari/Banking-Program/README.md

 🏦 Banking Program – C++

 A simple Banking Management System built using C++.
-This project is designed as a beginner-friendly console application that demonstrates fundamental C++ programming concepts through a real-world banking scenario.
+This project is a beginner-friendly console application that demonstrates fundamental C++ programming concepts through a real-world banking scenario.

 🚀 Features